xSaVageAU/NATS-Player-Data-Bridge/README.md

 Players are locked to one server at a time using an atomic presence lock in NATS.
 If a player tries to join a second server while already online, they are rejected.
 Presence keys auto-expire after 60 seconds to recover from crashes.

+## Data integrity protection

+If a NATS node goes offline, or data is corrupted/fails to decompress during a server transition, the bridge will immediately abort the login connection.
+This is designed to prevent Minecraft from loading stale local disk data and protect against inventory rollbacks.

 ## Requirements

 - Minecraft 26.1.1 (Fabric)